JWKKWJ123/exercise/README.md

 - scan_label: string of label, e.g. 001_S_0001_bl, can also be called experiment label, the scans in the same experiment have the same label
 - scan_id: string of scan id that is provided during XNAT upload
 - scan_date: The time the scan was created
-- scan_discription: string of discription of the scan, exract from DICOM head file
+- scan_description: string of description of the scan, exract from DICOM head file
 - scan_notes: string of notes relate to the scan, it can be anything

 ## run.sh